The Internal State of an LLM Knows When It's Lying: Results

 As for the differences between the topics, we believe that these values depend very much on the training data of the LLM.
-That is, we believe that the data used for training OPT-6.7b includes information or stories about many cities and companies, and not as much on chemical elements and animals (other than the very common ones).
-Therefore, we conjecture SAPLMA achieves over 80\% accuracy when the ``cities'' topic (while trained on all the rest) and the ``companies'' topic, but achieved only 60\% when tested on the ``animals'' and ``elements'' topics.
+That is, we believe that the data used for training OPT-6.7b and LLAMA2-7b includes information or stories about many cities and companies, and not as much on chemical elements and animals (other than the very common ones).
+Therefore, we conjecture that is the reason SAPLMA achieves high accuracy for the ``cities'' topic (while trained on all the rest) and the ``companies'' topic, but achieves much lower accuracy when tested on the ``animals'' and ``elements'' topics.

-In addition to the topics from the true-false dataset, we use statements generated by the LLM itself (the OPT 6.7b model).
-For generating statements, we simply provided a true statement, and then let the LLM generate a statement.
+In addition to the topics from the true-false dataset, we also created a second data set of statements generated by the LLM itself (the OPT-6.7b model).
+For generating statements, we provided a true statement not present in the dataset, and allowed the LLM to generate a following statement.
 We first filtered out any statements that were not factual statements (e.g., ``I'm not familiar with the Japanese versions of the games.'').
-All statements were generated using the maximal probability, i.e., we did not using sampling.
+All statements were generated using the most probable next word at each step, i.e., we did not use sampling.
 This resulted in $245$ labeled statements.
 The statements were fact-checked and manually labeled by three human judges based on web-searches.
 The human judges had a very high average observed agreement of 97.82\%, and an average Cohen's Kappa of 0.9566.
 The majority determined the ground-truth label for each statement.
 48.6\% of the statements were labeled as true, resulting in a balanced dataset.

 Each of the models was trained $14$ times using the same classifier described in Section \ref{sec:SAPLMA}.
 The models were trained on the entire true-false dataset (i.e., all topics, but not the generated sentences) and tested on the generated sentences.